- research project presented at a regional residency conference

 - extended rotation series (ambulatory care clinics)

-- presentation to Pharmacy & Therapeutics Committee (formulary review and/or new protocol development and/or results of MUE)
+- presentation to medication use committee (formulary review and/or new protocol development and/or results of MUE)

 - pharmacy education (Pharmacy Grand Rounds, ACPE lecture, Learn & Grow in-services, dept. newsletter, and more)